mikful/mike-blog/_posts/2020-11-03-multi-label-audio-classifier-heroku-fastai-docker.md

 ## Dockerfile

-We can see from the [dockerfile](https://github.com/mikful/audio-app-mf-ct-heroku/blob/master/Dockerfile) the install of the forked fastaudio library in the line:
+We can see within the [Dockerfile](https://github.com/mikful/audio-app-mf-ct-heroku/blob/master/Dockerfile) the install of the forked fastaudio library after the `requirements.txt` dependencies:

 ```python
 RUN pip install git+https://github.com/mikful/fastaudio.git